 How do I set up an appointment?

-You start by calling 785-864-4121 or arriving in-person at 340 Fraser Hall between 12:30pm and 4:30pm M-F. During these times you may complete an intake so we can learn a bit about you and make sure we are the preferred place for you to pursue services.
-We almost always do have a waitlist but it is not always lengthy and depends on the service you are seeking.
+You start by calling 785-864-4121 or arriving in-person at 340 Fraser Hall between 2:30-4:30pm MWF 12:30pm-2:30pm T and Th.
+During these times you may complete a brief intake so we can learn a bit about you and make sure we are the preferred place for you to pursue services.
+We almost always do have a waitlist.
 We attempt to serve folks as quickly as possible.

 What is a Training Clinic?